What do you need to include in your NED CV?

 - Diplomacy – this ability forms the basis for many actions and relationships as an NED.
 Political savvy and skill is a must for this job.
 Your CV should demonstrate the times you used this attribute.

 - Business ability – point out how you find new business opportunities, clients, institute change and keep a business going.
+Be specific in the size and nature of the businesses you have worked in.

-- Integrity – show how you handled situations when you needed to make choices to maintain your self worth.
+- Integrity – show how you handled situations when you needed to make choices to maintain your selfworth.

 - Interpersonal skills – showcase the abilities you have with interpersonal relationships – such as public speaking, networking and memberships in associations.